maplibre/maplibre-rs/README.md

 ## Current Features

-* Runs on Linux, Android, iOS, MacOS, Firefox and Chrome
+* Runs on Linux, Android, iOS, macOS, Firefox and Chrome
 * Render a vector tile dataset
 * Simple navigation powered by winit
 * Multithreaded on all platforms